-Organisations that apply for the Audit Panel must nominate individual auditors in their organisation to carry out audits.
+Organisations that apply for nomination to the Audit Panel must nominate individual auditors within their organisation to carry out the audits.
 A detailed response to Form B must be submitted separately for each auditor.
 Auditors are listed on the Panel Agreement.

-Once nominated, Panel members may submit applications for additional auditors at any time.
+Once nominated, Panel Members may submit applications for additional auditors to be considered for nomination at any time.